Skip to main content

 (iv) Assessment and validation of percentage of completion for progress payment purposes;

-(v) Recommending to the contracting officer changes to existing orders, beyond the ordering officer’s authority;
+(v) Recommending to the Contracting officer changes to existing orders, beyond the ordering officer’s authority;

-(vi) Documenting and quickly reporting to the contracting officer systemic or recurring problems in contractor performance;
+(vi) Documenting and quickly reporting to the Contracting officer systemic or recurring problems in contractor performance;

 (vii) Prioritization of orders when required (in coordination with the requiring activities), provided no increase in cost is involved;

-(viii) Submitting performance evaluation reports (see 5136.201), as applicable; and
+(viii) Submitting performance evaluation reports (see AFARS 5136.201), as applicable; and

 (ix) Providing to the requiring activity documents required for continuing customer responsibilities (e.g., as-built drawings and warranties).